 The SHA-1 hash algorithm is no longer secure.
 Weaknesses in SHA-1 could allow an attacker to spoof content, execute phishing attacks, or perform man-in-the-middle attacks when browsing the web.
 Microsoft, in collaboration with other members of the industry, is working to phase out SHA-1.
 We have outlined our timeline for SHA-1 deprecation in earlier posts, most recently in April.
 This post is to clarify some of our most commonly asked questions, and to help you test ahead of time.

-Update: We are updating our timelines to deprecate SHA-1 by mid-2017 to ensure compliance in all configurations and scenarios for Microsoft Edge and Internet Explorer 11.
-At that time, these browsers will prevent sites that are protected with a SHA-1 certificate from loading and will display an invalid certificate warning.
-Additionally, the next release of Windows 10 will block SHA-1 by-default in the browser.
+Update (4/26/2017): Starting on May 9, 2017, Microsoft Edge and Internet Explorer 11 will prevent sites that are protected with a SHA-1 certificate from loading and will display an invalid certificate warning.
+Additionally, the Windows 10 Creators Update blocks SHA-1 by-default in the browser.
 Customers who would like to disable SHA-1 today may do so with the instructions below.

 This will only impact SHA-1 certificates that chain to a Microsoft Trusted Root CA. Manually-installed enterprise or self-signed SHA-1 certificates will not be impacted, although we recommend for all customers to quickly migrate to SHA-256.

 Additional information on Microsoft’s overall SHA-1 deprecation plans can be found on TechNet.

 You can disable SHA-1 today test by running the following commands from an Administrator Command Prompt:

 First, create a logging directory and grant universal access: